 I am driven to work on projects with positive social impact.
 My career and analysis skills extend beyond digital and technology into qualitative analysis and social research.
-I recently completed my MSc, in International Development, and achieved a distinction for my work on evaluating a community-led rainwater harvesting project in Mexico.
+I have an MSc in International Development, acheiving a distinction for my immersive fieldwork evaluating a community-led rainwater harvesting project in Mexico.

 I am equally comfortable deeply immersed in data and tech, carrying out thorough desk research, or talking to people to understand issues and create solutions.
 The reality of the modern world is that digital technology and social projects almost always overlap.
 Data (quantitative and qualitative) is produced in all contexts and offers a medium through which we can all become more effective and grounded in our work.

 For example, I have spent years working for the major charities Oxfam and WaterAid using digital data to enhance fundraising and impact.
 I may be idealistic, but I strongly believe that through data analysis and clear, consistent communication we can all make this world a better place, whether that is through community engagement and bringing people together, or developing policies that support sustainability and use of renewable resources through the green economy.

 I would be delighted to hear about any data analysis or desk research projects with social or policy impact.
 Contact me today to discuss how I might bring my extensive expertise into your project.

 Preferential rates are available for charities, NGOs, non-profits, or any organisations with positive social impact.

 I look forward to hearing about your exciting social analysis projects!